Cyaim/WebSocketServer/Cyaim.WebSocketServer/docs/en/HYBRID_CLUSTER.md

 ### Messages Being Processed Multiple Times

-- ✅ **Fixed**: `HybridClusterTransport` has built-in message deduplication
-- If still experiencing duplicate processing, check:
-  - Whether message's `MessageId` is unique
+- ⚠️ **Note**: Message deduplication mechanism has been removed.
+The system no longer filters duplicate message IDs.
+- If business logic requires deduplication, implement it at the application layer:
+  - Check message ID in message processing logic
+  - Use distributed locks or cache to record processed message IDs
+  - Implement deduplication logic based on business requirements
-  - Whether message's `ToNodeId` is correctly set
+- Check whether message's `ToNodeId` is correctly set
-  - Logs for "Ignoring duplicate message" or "Ignoring message - target node is" messages
+- Check logs for "Ignoring message - target node is" messages (this is normal, indicating correct message routing)

 ## Related Documentation